fineanmol/plant-tree/README.md

-🌲 Updated on Fri, 27 Jun 2025 09:11:34 GMT
+🌲 Updated on Fri, 27 Jun 2025 20:43:56 GMT

-> "The best error message is the one that never shows up."
+> "Simplicity is the soul of efficiency."